mtnvencenzo/cezzis-com-cocktails-web/cocktails.web/.certs/readme.md

 # 4. Verify it was added:
 certutil -d sql:$HOME/.pki/nssdb -L | grep localhost

-# 5. Optionally convert to a pfx for use with .net and kesttrel
+# 5. Optionally convert to a pfx for use with .net and kestrel
-openssl pkcs12 -export -out local.pfx -inkey local.key -in local.crt -passout pass:YourPassword
+openssl pkcs12 -export -out local.pfx -inkey local.key -in local.crt -passout pass:password
 ```